 Physical Panel Size

-One of the basic reasons for using one of these systems versus the other is the size of the panels.
-An RV has things sticking out of the roof that may hamper the installation of very big panels (hatches, fridge vents, air conditioning units, TV antenna, domes, etc.).
-So the slightly smaller 140 watt panels may be easier to position on the roof than the big 250 watt panels.
+The primary difference between the two systems is the size of the solar panels.
+An RV has things sticking out of the roof that may hamper the installation of very big solar panels (hatches, fridge vents, air conditioning units, TV antenna, domes, etc.).
+So the slightly smaller 150 watt panels may be easier to position on the roof than the big 250 watt panels.
 Going even smaller (120 watt or 100 watt) may be advantageous.

 24-volt versus 12-volt